Download/anylogger/README.md

 log.error('Something went wrong', error);
 ```

+## How does it work?

+This module only provides two functions:
+* anylogger (discussed above)
+* anylogger.providers

+Internally, anylogger maintains a list of logging providers.
+Each entry in
+this list should be an the name of an anylogger adapter module.
+For example,
+the adapter for `debug` might be in the NPM package `anylogger-debug`.
+In that
+case we call it an external adapter.
+Or, it might be in the NPM package
+`debug` itself.
+The provider entry might be `debug/anylogger` for example.
+In
+such cases, where the logging framework comes bundled with an anylogger adapter,
+we call it a native adapter.
+Native adapters are ideal, because they allow for
+things to 'just work', without configuration or unnecessary overhead.

+When anylogger is called, it checks whether a logging adapter has been found
+already and if so, uses it.
+If not, it will run through the list of providers,
+attempting to require the adapter.
+If it succeeds, the adapter is saved for
+later and used to create a logger.
+If it fails the next provider is tried.
+If the list of providers is exhausted, it falls back to creating a minimal
+logger using either the console (Node JS, browsers) or `print` (Nashorn).

+A list of all logging frameworks that are either natively compatible with
+anylogger, or come bundled with a native adapter, or are just very popular,
+is included by default in anylogger.
+But anyone can write an adapter for
+anylogger and use the `anylogger.providers` function to register it.

+### anylogger.providers(provider, delete)
+To keep the API surface as small as possible, the list of providers can be
+read as well as manipulated using a single function.

+When called without arguments, `anylogger.providers` will return an array
+of anylogger adapter module names.
+This array should be treated as immutable.

+When the `provider` argument is passed and is a string, the provider will
+be added to the list it it was not present already.

+When the `provider` argument is passed and is an array, all providers in the
+array will be added to the list it they were not present already.

+When the `provider` argument is passed, and the `delete` argument is passed
+and is `null`, any given provider(s) present in the list of registered providers
+will be removed.

 ## Colors?

 Anylogger does not directly support colors, but it does not prevent their use